What is a Cash ISA?

 As we have seen a Cash ISA can only hold cash, like a deposit or savings account.

 A Stocks & Shares ISA (otherwise known as an investment ISA) can house lots of different types of investments.
 From individual shares through to funds that invest for you in different areas of the stock market, as well as other assets such as bonds.
-You don’t have to pay income tax or capital on the returns you get, so they can be a valuable place to store your investments as you don’t have to worry about tax consequences or reporting via a tax return.

-If you select this type of ISA, there are charges to pay relating to both the account and the underlying investments.
+Please note that if you select this type of ISA, there are charges to pay relating to both the account and the underlying investments.

 Can you have a Cash ISA and a Stocks & Shares ISA?